TommasoTarchi/autoRNAseq/README.md

 # AutoRNAseq: an automated pipeline for paired-end RNAseq data analysis

-This pipeline can be used to perform alignment, FastQ and BAM processing, gene expression count and splicing analysis, for **paired-end reads**.
+This pipeline can be used to perform alignment, FastQ and BAM processing, gene expression and differential splicing counts, for **paired-end reads**.
+The produced data can then be used in downstream tasks, like DGE and differential splicing analysis.

 It is composed of several steps.
 The user can choose to run any combination of these steps with restrictions defined in [Requirements](#requirements), and given that the correct arguments and containers